janwilmake/generate-mcp-installation-guide/README.md

 **Can you add LLM client XYZ?**

 We favor clients with wide adoption, but less popular clients are also welcome if they have one-click-install deeplink support and support oauth.
-To add a client, please open a PR.
+To add a client, please open a PR altering [index.js](index.js).

 ## TODO

-- For clients that don't support oauth, there must be a way to say that in the form, and with that, have different instructions that include api key OR disable these clients if the MCP doesn't allow URL or header-based auth
 - Keep track of which URLs get most traffic.
 This is potentially a nice way to start a registry.
-- Find a way to keep doing MCP Client research every month or so, such that this repo is maintained.
+- Use parallel to do MCP Client research every week automatically, such that this repo can be maintained with lower overhead.
-- Use agents to find good ideas to get this thing actually used, and execute on it (with more agents)